hsf-training/hsf-training-reana-webpage/setup.md

 ~~~
 {: .bash}

-Alternatively, the participants can log into CERN's LXPLUS and use a pre-existing environment:
+Alternatively, the participants can log into CERN's LXPLUS cluster and use a pre-existing
+environment there:

 ~~~
 $ ssh lxplus.cern.ch